denten-books/plain-text/4-screen.md

 this particular desk.
 Technologies like "digital rights management" (DRM), which limit a reader's ability to copy books similarly transform digital content into its media-dependent, irreproducible, and ultimately analog forms.
-Paradoxically, a paper-an-ink book that places no restrictions on copying and transmediation provides for a more digital format than its electronic book analogs, particularly when such electronic books restrict the reader's ability to copy and transmediate.
+Paradoxically, a paper-and-ink book that places no restrictions on copying and transmediation provides for a more digital format than its electronic book analogs, particularly when such electronic books restrict the reader's ability to copy and transmediate.
 Another way to put it would be to say that on